Electa-Git/PowerModelsACDC.jl/docs/src/formulations.md

 # Type Hierarchy
 The original type hierarchy of PowerModels is used.

-For details on `GenericPowerModel`, see PowerModels.jl documentation.
+For details on `GenericPowerModel`, see PowerModels.jl [documentation](https://lanl-ansi.github.io/PowerModels.jl/stable/).

 #  Formulations overview

-Extending PowerModels,  formulations for balanced  OPF in DC grids have been implemented for these corresponding AC grid formulations
+Extending PowerModels,  formulations for balanced  OPF in DC grids have been implemented and mapped to the following AC grid formulations:
+- ACPPowerModel
 - DCPPowerModel
-- ACPPowerModel
 - SOCWRPowerModel
 - SDPWRMPowerModel
 - QCWRPowerModel